geekanamika/csalkatripathi-portfolio/exampleSite/content/english/_index.md

   bg_image: "images/57226.jpg"
   bg_overlay: true
   title: "Alka Tripathi <br/> Company Secretary"
-  # content: "We love the Web and the work we do.We work closely with our clients to deliver  the best possible solutions for their needs"
+  # content: "I'm company secretary with 2 years of experience.
+A highly efficient and competent company secretary with an ability to ensure that a company complies and operates in accordance with statutory and legal provisions."
   button:
     enable: true
     label: "About me"